kosmolot-mods/geodesy/README.md

 ### Step 1: Geode

+Run `/geodesy` without any arguments to acquire The Unholy Book of Geodesy, as well as the set of blocks you will need to build the farm.

 Scout out a nice geode.
 For our tutorial this small one will do.

-Note: this method of amethyst farming tends to struggle with very large geodes, because of how many collisions they tend to cause.
+Note: this method of amethyst farming tends to struggle with very large geodes, because of how many collisions they usually cause.
 Small to medium sized ones work best.

 ![A small geode.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode1.png)